giorgiovilardo/RpgKataInFSharp/README.md

   * Better patterns to discover or it's just the price to pay in spending more time in the ide less in the debugger?
 * The requirement of not being able to heal a Prop is easy not using inheritance and whatnot; just don't have a function doing it
   * No checks to write, return the prop itself

+### Random Successive Refactors

+* Generalized the function to interact with health
+* Organized better the `match` statements